HB9HIL/wavelog_docs/docs/developer/api-v2/club.md

 - use a token created for the clubstation by a member (owner ≠ creator), and
 - that member must hold permission level **9** (officer) on the clubstation.

-Any other token — including a personal token — returns `403 forbidden`.
+Any other token — including a personal token — is refused: a member below officer level gets `403 insufficient_club_permission`, a personal token `403 forbidden`.
+See [Clubstations](clubstation.md) for the permission levels.

+!!! warning
+    The response contains every member's **email address** alongside their name and locator.
+That is why the endpoint stays officer-only, and why a token with `club:read` should not be handed to a third-party tool lightly.

 ```bash
 curl "https://<WAVELOG_URL>/index.php/api/v2/club" \